Chart Color Schemes

 Infrastructure

-Seville Grove has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+Seville Grove has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 14 projects likely impacting the area.
-Notable ones include Eighth Road Upgrade, Armadale Hospital Emergency Department Upgrade (completed in June 2019), Armadale Strategic Metropolitan Centre Redevelopment (commenced in late 2018 and expected to finish by mid-2021), Champion Centre and Seville Grove Library Redevelopment (scheduled for completion in late 2020).
+AreaSearch has identified 14 projects that may impact the area.
+Notable projects include Eighth Road Upgrade, Armadale Strategic Metropolitan Centre Redevelopment, Piara Waters Residential Development, and Champion Centre and Seville Grove Library Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.